tonybranfort/filter-objects/README.md

 //  [{type: "cat", paws: {count: 4}, tail: {color: "gray"}},
 //   {type: "lizard", paws: {count: 0}, tail: {color: /gr.y/}}]

+// Properties to test do not cascade to include nested object properties so
+//   `propsToTest=['tail'] would not have the same result.
+See propsToTest section.

 ```

+See [`performance`](#performance) section for performance info.

+Tested on latest versions of Node 0.10, 0.12, 4, 5 and 6.

 ## API
 ### Match and Filter Functions